qial/vjspout/README.md

 # Instructions
 To run in processing, create a folder called "code" and copy into it the files from the code32 or code64 folder, depending on whether you're using the 32 or 64 bit version of Processing and Java.
+Then simply open the vjspout.pde file in the Processing editor.

 # Keys
 #### General Keys